Miranda, Twins rally again in bottom of 9th, beat Orioles - WHIZ News

 Minnesota starter Sonny Gray pitched five innings, allowing three runs on six hits and three walks.
 Jharel Cotton pitched three scoreless innings in relief and Emilio Pagán (4-4) worked the ninth.

-Jordan Lyles threw 6 1/3 innings of one-run ball, giving up four hits and striking out seven.
+Jordan Lyles threw 6 1/3 innings of one-run ball for Baltimore, giving up four hits and striking out seven.
 At one point, he retired 12 batters in a row.
+Nick Gordon hit a solo home run in the seventh, cutting the Twins’ deficit to 3-1 and finishing Lyles.

+“Our starting pitching has been great on this road trip,” Orioles manager Brandon Hyde said.
+“Jordan going into the seventh with a shutout and Gordon got him, but we’ve got to help out these pitchers a little bit.
+We scored three runs today and two last night.
+We didn’t add on, and that doesn’t help.”

+Hyde said he plans to give López Sunday off after the reliever has given up leads in the last two games.

 Anthony Santander hit his 15th home run for Baltimore.
 Orioles star Trey Mancini was back in the lineup after being limited to pinch-hitting duties on Friday with a right hand injury and went 1 for 3.